ndronos/c-nomorph/C-as-Punk-Rock.md

 the expression is replaced by a zero on success, but the evaluation is useful for the side effect of changing the state of the screen.

+After all those substitutions, we'd be left with only... on the line.
+With nothing left to evaluate, the system moves on to the next line.

 (Klemens, 2015) C 101 pp. 352-353
 ```